TitouanLeost/Aston-Autonomous-Sailboat-2024/README.md

 ### Reading Log from an SD Card

 First of all [read_sd_card.ino](https://github.com/TitouanLeost/Aston-Autonomous-Sailboat-2024/tree/main/tools/read_sd_card/read_sd_card.ino) allows you to **read a file on an SD card connected to the Arduino board**.
-This is usefull if you can't load the SD card directly into your computer or if you want to save time. **You will need to fill the name of your file wich will be "LOG/DDMMhhmm.txt"** *(DD: day, MM: month, hh: hour, mm: minute of the beginning of the experiment)*.
+This is usefull if you can't load the SD card directly into your computer or if you want to save time. **You will need to fill the name of your file wich will be "DDMMhhmm.txt"** *(DD: day, MM: month, hh: hour, mm: minute of the beginning of the experiment)*.
 Then, **you can execute [sd_card_reading.py](https://github.com/TitouanLeost/Aston-Autonomous-Sailboat-2024/tree/main/tools/sd_card_reading.py)** to **save the log** in a file which will be **located in /logs/DDMMYY/hhmmss.txt** *(YY: year, ss: second of the beginning of the experiment)*.

 ---